Create configuration policies and assign them at the Customer, Folder, or Agent levels to ensure compliance across your end-user devices.

 - To ensure device compliance, the policy will be applied every 12 hours.

-- Configuration Policies override the "Reboot if needed" option found in IT Automation profiles.
-For example, if you have set up a Configuration Policy with "Restart outside of active hours", the agent will reboot only after working hours have ended.
+- Configuration policies override the "Reboot if needed" option found in IT automation profiles.
+For example, if you have set up a policy with "Restart outside of active hours", the agent will reboot only after working hours have ended.

 Important note: Configuration policies created in Atera will not override a policy configured by a domain Group Policy Object (GPO).